 - More-expensive treatments

-The appropriate use of antibiotics — often called antibiotic stewardship — can help to:
+The proper use of antibiotics — often called antibiotic stewardship — can help:

 - Extend the life span of current antibiotics